chakrit/templatex/README.md

 template, this makes it difficult to use a recursive approach, so the following approach is used instead:

-1. The `preprocess` function walks the template parse tree looking for all `extends` command by using the `listExtends` function.
+1. The `preprocess` function walks the template parse tree looking for `{{extends}}`
 2. This list is then compared to all the currently loaded template names.
-3. If an `extends`-ed template have not been loaded yet, it is loaded into the template.
+3. If an `extends`-ion have not been loaded yet, it is loaded.
-4. Repeat 1-3 until there are no new templates to be loaded.
+4. Repeat 1-3 for newly loaded templates until there are no new templates to be loaded.